 Yes, but only if they are active in all MSIGA member states.
 For example, if a poker site is only active in two states, it may only share tables between those two states.

-Five states participate in the Multi-State Internet Gaming Agreement (MSIGA): Delaware, Michigan, Nevada, New Jersey, and West Virginia.
-Pennsylvania and Connecticut may join MSIGA in the future to authorize interstate online poker for their residents.
+Six states participate in the Multi-State Internet Gaming Agreement (MSIGA): Delaware, Michigan, Nevada, New Jersey, Pennsylvania, and West Virginia.
+Connecticut may join MSIGA in the future to authorize interstate online poker for its residents.

 BetMGM Poker and WSOP Poker are present in multiple MSIGA member states and are the best options for players who want to access the largest potential player pools.